Comparing Stop-Smoking Medicines

 • It's easy to use.
 You put it on once a day.

-• Side effects include a rash where you wear the patch, insomnia (if using 24-hour patch), and nausea.
+• Side effects can include a rash where you wear the patch, trouble sleeping (if using a 24-hour patch), and nausea.

 Nicotine gum or lozenge